liesel-devs/smoothcon/README.md

 ## Disclaimer

 This package is experimental and under active development.
+That means:

-The API cannot be considered stable, and testing has not been extensive as of now.
+- The API cannot be considered stable.
+- Testing has not been extensive as of now.
 Please check and verify!
+- There is currently no documentation beyond this readme.

-This package comes with no warranty or guarantees.
+In any case, this package comes with no warranty or guarantees.

 ## Installation